pombredanne/Homer/docs/OddsAndEnds.md

 6. Why didn't you implement automatic key Generation ?

 Odds:
-What about classes from different modules clashing; The @key decorator can prevent by throwing an exception when the same kind is defined twice in the same namespace.
+What about classes from different modules clashing; The @key decorator can prevent this by throwing an exception when the same kind is defined twice in the same namespace.

 Ten things I love about Homer-Simpson:
 1. Autofailover
 2. Loadbalancing
 3. Typesafe object mapping with data validation
-4. Low latency, through nifty optimizations under the hood
+4. Low latency, through nifty optimizations under the hood; Everything occurs in batches.
 5. Very high level, Cluelessness?
 SWEET.
 6. Builtin Model SerDe (Serialization, Deserialization) ; JSON, XML
 7. Lightning Speed, Yup - Using the store and cache pattern automatically